Essentials

 Tokyo · 2026

-Every map comes with access to an exclusive private Telegram group — travelers who are planning or have just returned from Tokyo.
+Every pass comes with access to an exclusive private Telegram group — travelers who are planning or have just returned from Tokyo.
 Ask which konbini to hit before a long train ride, where to eat at 1am, or how to survive rush hour on the Yamanote Line.

 Map last reviewed · June 2026